-Each night, CONCESSIONAIRE shall be responsible for securing the facility gate when continuing food and beverage operations after Golf staff leaves.
+Each night, CONCESSIONAIRE shall be responsible for securing the facility gate when continuing food and beverage operations after RAP's Golf staff leaves.
+The gate must be closed no later than 12:00 a.m.
+Any deviation from this must be pre-approved by the RAP General Manager or his/her designee.

-T. Quiet Enjoyment
+V. Quiet Enjoyment